Transfer news: Bayern Munich confident €80m addition Lucas Hernandez will be ready for next season | Goal.com

 Bayern confident €80m addition Lucas will be ready for next season

-Niko Kovac confirmed Lucas Hernandez has undergone a successful surgery on his knee injury and should be fit for the start of the 2019-20 season.
+Niko Kovac has confirmed Lucas Hernandez has undergone successful surgery on his knee injury and should be fit for the start of the 2019-20 season.

 The France defender, who can play at left-back or centre-back, was announced as an €80 million (£68m/$90m) signing from Atletico Madrid on Wednesday after Bayern triggered his buyout clause to smash the Bundesliga's transfer record.